huijing/slides/92-jsnation-2021/README.md

 ---

+As a self-proclaimed CSS lover, I must say the thing that draws me most to CSS is the fact that there is no one right way to do things.
+CSS is flexible enough to adapt to such a wide variety of situations.
+Can't touch the mark-up?
+All is not lost because there is a high chance a certain combination of CSS properties can workaround that problem.

-There are really plenty of exciting developments in CSS these days and even if you don't use them right now, I hope you can keep them in mind and try them out for a future project instead of reaching for a Javascript-based library first.
+There are really plenty of exciting developments in CSS these days, giving us even more tools with which to style the web.
+It doesn't matter if you don't use the latest and greatest right now, but I do hope you can keep them in mind and try them out for a future project instead of reaching for a Javascript-based library first.

 Thank you.